gukoff/gukoff.github.io/_drafts/2026-08-02-new-magic-hexagons.markdown

 </aside>

 It took dozens of long conversations and days of reasoning, but the conjecture was solved.
-The result is constructive: it does not merely assert that these hexagons exist, but gives an algorithm for building them.
-Combined with the finite witnesses, it covers every order $n>3$.
+And the result is constructive: it does not merely assert that these hexagons exist, but gives an algorithm for building them, starting from relatively low orders.
+Combined with the finite witnesses up to $n=21$ I found with bruteforce before, it covers every order $n>3$.

-Please note that the proof was not formalized in Lean at the time of writing this post and thus was not independently verified, which will be the natural next step.
+It is important to note that the proof was not formalized in Lean at the time of writing this post and was not independently verified.
+This will be the natural next step.

 <aside class="article-disclaimer" aria-labelledby="article-disclaimer-title">
   <h2 id="article-disclaimer-title">Python implementation</h2>

   <p>
+    The hexagon construction kit is available in the
-    Here you can find the tooling and try it yourself: <a href="https://github.com/gukoff/magic-hexagons" target="_blank" rel="noopener">gukoff/magic-hexagons</a>
+    <a href="https://github.com/gukoff/magic-hexagons" target="_blank" rel="noopener">gukoff/magic-hexagons</a>
+    repository.
   </p>

 </aside>